Navid200/xDrip/docs/Development/PR_How.md

 If there is an issue or discussion that explains the problem, add a link to them.

 If you are changing a menu item, include before and after images.

+Try to make it as easy as possible to review by someone who doesn't knoe anything and has not experienced the problem.